madetech/blog/posts/vim_considered_harmful.md

 When I was studying, some of my first programming was done in Actionscript on Windows PC's.

-My team mate was fast when it came to typing, and modifying the code.
+My teammate was fast when it came to typing, and modifying the code.

 He used Alt-Tab to switch between programs and I watched him in awe.
+He had no need to reach for the mouse.

-I tried to emulate him, and I would switch between programs quickly using Alt-Tab, avoiding the mouse, until I started getting RSI.
+I tried to emulate him, and I would switch between programs quickly using Alt-Tab, to the point where I started developing RSI.

-I actually enjoyed the *process* creating the code, and found that everyone has a unique style.
+I enjoyed the *process* creating the code, and noticed that everyone has a unique style.

 I became obsessed with the process and lost focus on what actually matters.
 Getting things done.